 Award-seeking students must declare a major on their admission application.
 In order to be enrolled in a career program, a student's academic record and placement results must meet the program's requirements.

-To change their major, students must complete the Change of Major form available in the Student Services Center (T.2200) or online at http://www.minneapolis.edu/pdfs/changeofmajor.pdf.
+To change their major, students must complete the Change of Data form available in the Student Services Center (T.2200) or online.
 Changing your major does not guarantee your enrollment in a career program.

 Readmission